natevw/sdcard/README.md

 ## API Reference

-* `var sdcard = require('sdcard').use(port, [cb])` — Initialize the card driver with the given Tessel port.
+* `var sdcard = require('sdcard').use(port, [opts], [cb])` — Initialize the card driver with the given Tessel port.
 You may provide an optional callback taking `(err)` which will be registered for the `ready` and `error` (if error parameter not `null`) events.
+Valid flags for the `opts` argument (which is not required either) are documented below.
 * `sdcard.isPresent()` — returns `true` if there is something physically in the slot, `false` if not.
 Can be called regardless of whether the card is ready or not, unlike the read/write calls below.

 * `'ready'` event — fired when the card interface has been initialized and is ready to use.
+If the `getFilesystems` *option* was set, this event will wait to fire until with a filesystem list (like that from the `sdcard.getFilesystems` *method*) can be provided as its argument.
-* `'error'` event — fired if the card interface could not become ready.
+* `'error'` event — fired if the card interface (or any filesystems, if requested) could not become ready.
-* `'inserted'` event — fired when the card has been physically inserted (communications probably not initialized yet!)
+* `'inserted'` event — if the `watchCard` option is set, this event will be fired when the card has been physically inserted (communications probably not initialized yet!)
-* `'removed'` event — fired when the card has been physically removed
+* `'removed'` event — if the `watchCard` option is set, this event will be fired when the card has been physically removed

 * `sdcard.restart()` — The card driver will normally only fire the `'ready'` (or `'error'`) event once, after the first time a card is inserted and successfully (or unsuccessfully) initialized.
 If you wish to receive once of those events again, call `.restart()` on either the `'removed'` or `'inserted'` events and the driver will attempt to re-initialize the SD Card.

 * `sdcard.getFilesystems(cb)` — Returns `(e, array)` with the usuable filesystems found on the card, ready to use.
 These filesystems will expose an API similar to the [node.js 'fs' module](http://nodejs.org/api/fs.html).
 Currently this only supports basic FAT partitions [hosted within](https://github.com/natevw/parsetition) a MBR partition table, and the [fatfs driver]((https://github.com/natevw/fatfs) is missing some functionality and **lots** of test cases.
 Please tread with caution and [report any issues]((https://github.com/natevw/fatfs/issues) you may encounter!

+## Options to `sdcard.use`

+These flags can be provided via an `opts` object to `sdcard.use`:

+* `getFilesystems` — If set to `true`, the `'ready'` event will be delayed until filesystems have been fetched.
+(See event documentation for details.)
+Defaults to `false`.
+* `waitForCard` — When `true` (the default), the library will wait for a card to be physically inserted before proceeding with initialization.
+If set to `false`, then an error will be emitted if a card is not immediately detected via the sense pin.
+* `watchCard` — If set to `true`, your script will never finish but the instance will emit the `'inserted'` and `'removed'` events as documented above.
+Defaults to `false`.

 ## Low level (raw) API